 Campus Location: This program utilizes a hybrid delivery system combining classes on campus every other weekend with online course requirements.

-Born out of growing empirical evidence that trauma is frequently at the root of psychological distress and dysfunction, the Master of Science degree program in Community and Trauma Counseling (CTCP) aims to develop competent trauma-informed professionals who have the knowledge and skills to work as practitioners, researchers, and policy makers.
+Born out of growing empirical evidence that trauma is frequently at the root of psychological distress and dysfunction, the Master of Science in Community and Trauma Counseling (CTCP) program aims to develop competent trauma-informed professionals who have the knowledge and skills to work as practitioners, researchers, and policy makers.
 Consistent with the central mission of Philadelphia University, this program combines a comprehensive, innovative, multidisciplinary and flexible education with an emphasis on a broader societal context.
 By integrating a specialized knowledge of trauma with a broad base of counseling scholarship and practice, graduates will emerge as versatile professionals in the global community.
 This program seeks to enhance the professionalism and practice of the field of trauma counseling by encouraging research and excellence in evidence-based practice.